 Term of the Plan.
 The Amended 2015 Stock Plan was initially adopted by the Synta board of directors on April 24, 2015 and was approved by the stockholders of Synta, and became effective as of, June 11, 2015.
 We assumed the 2015 Stock Plan upon consummation of the Merger in July 2016.
-The Amended 2015 Stock Plan was further amended by our Board of Directors prior to our 2017 Annual Meeting of Stockholders, and such amendment was approved thereafter by the Company's stockholders, and became effective as of, June 29, 2017.
-If the Company's stockholders approve the 2019 Amendment, the Amended 2015 Stock Plan (as amended by the 2019 Amendment) will become effective as of June 27, 2019.
+The Amended 2015 Stock Plan was further amended by our Board of Directors and approved by the Company's stockholders effective as of each of June 29, 2017 and June 27, 2019.
+If the Company's stockholders approve the 2021 Amendment, the Amended 2015 Stock Plan (as amended by the 2021 Amendment) will become effective as of June 17, 2021.
 The Amended 2015 Stock Plan will automatically terminate on April 23, 2025, unless earlier terminated pursuant to the terms of the Amended 2015 Stock Plan.

 Shares Available for Issuance.
-Currently, the Amended 2015 Stock Plan sets forth a maximum aggregate number of shares of common stock that may be issued pursuant to awards granted under the Amended 2015 Stock Plan, measured from the original effective date.
-The maximum number of shares currently is determined by a formula and may not exceed the sum of (i) 2,392,600 shares, plus (ii) any shares that were subject to an award granted under the 2006 Stock Plan as of the original effective date of the Amended 2015 Stock Plan (not to exceed 257,000 shares), if such award is forfeited, canceled, terminated, expires or lapses for any reason following the original effective date of the Amended 2015 Stock Plan.
-Based on this formula, 2,636,477 shares were authorized for issuance at March 31, 2019 under the Amended 2015 Stock Plan after giving full effect to the operation of clause (ii) of the existing formula noted above.
-The 2019 Amendment would increase this existing maximum aggregate number, by 500,000 shares, to 3,136,477.
-Taking into effect the 1,678,132 shares subject to awards granted pursuant to the Amended 2015 Stock Plan from inception through March 31, 2019, the Amended 2015 Stock Plan (as amended by the 2019 Amendment) would authorize awards subsequent March 31, 2019 for up to 1,458,345 shares (subject to anti-dilution adjustment terms).
+Currently, the Amended 2015 Stock Plan sets forth a maximum aggregate number of shares of common stock (3,136,477) that may be issued pursuant to awards granted under the Amended 2015 Stock Plan, measured from the original effective date.
+The 2021 Amendment would increase this existing maximum aggregate number, by 1,200,000 shares, to 4,336,477.
+Taking into effect the 2,560,695 shares subject to awards granted pursuant to the Amended 2015 Stock Plan from inception through March 31, 2021, net of forfeitures, the Amended 2015 Stock Plan (as amended by the 2021 Amendment) would authorize awards subsequent to March 31, 2021 for up to 1,775,782 shares (subject to anti-dilution adjustment terms).
 The shares issuable by us under the Amended 2015 Stock Plan may be authorized but unissued shares or treasury shares.

-Based on the foregoing, if the Company's stockholders approve the 2019 Amendment, the maximum aggregate number of shares of common stock that we may issue pursuant to outstanding and future awards granted under the Amended 2015 Stock Plan would not exceed 3,136,477 (subject to anti-dilution adjustment terms).
-The shares issuable by us under the Amended 2015 Stock Plan may be authorized but unissued shares or treasury shares.
+Based on the foregoing, if the Company's stockholders approve the 2021 Amendment, the maximum aggregate number of shares of common stock that we may issue pursuant to outstanding and future awards granted under the Amended 2015 Stock Plan would not exceed 4,336,477 (subject to anti-dilution adjustment terms).